Littlest Pet Shop (2012 TV series): Mobile game

 As part of a contractual agreement with Hasbro, Gameloft developed a mobile game based on the show.
 Released in the same year the show premiered, on November 22, the game is of the city-building genre.
 The game, Littlest Pet Shop, is freemium software—microtransactions allows users to speed up the progression of the game.
 The game provides over 150 animal companions for users to collect; minigames allow players to take care of these pets.
 Its initial release was for the iOS platform.
 An Android port was released shortly afterwards.
+However, the game had got shut down sometime around early/mid-(possibly May) 2021.

 Writing in TouchArcade, Jared Nelson wrote that the game is unexceptional for players who are not fans of the toy line.
 While in the United Kingdom the game was subject of controversy concerning its incorporation of in-app purchases, the Advertising Standards Authority deemed it acceptable.
 The organization found that the instructions detailing purchases did not coerce players to make such purchases.